-Entergy Services, LLC ("ESL"), a corporation wholly-owned by Entergy Corporation, provides management, administrative, accounting, legal, engineering, and other services to ELL, as well as other Entergy subsidiaries.
-ESL provides its services to ELL on an "at cost" basis, determined using cost causative factors pursuant to service agreements that were previously approved by the SEC under PUHCA 1935 and those subsequently approved by the FERC following adoption of PUHCA 2005.
+Entergy Services, LLC ("ESL") and Entergy Operations, Inc. ("EOI"), corporations wholly-owned by Entergy Corporation, provide management, administrative, accounting, legal, engineering, and other services to ELL, as well as other Entergy subsidiaries.
+ESL and EOI provide their services to ELL on an "at cost" basis, determined using cost causative factors pursuant to service agreements that were previously approved by the SEC under PUHCA 1935 and those subsequently approved by the FERC following adoption of PUHCA 2005.